julian-newera/new-era-hookathon/README.md

 ![Architecture](Architecture-Diagram.png)

 ## Smart Hook Logic
-This approach ensures that users receive fair pricing, even in low liquidity markets, by:
+This approach ensures that users receive automated execution, even in low liquidity markets by:
-- Comparing the current market price against the oracle-provided actual price.
+- Comparing the current market price against the oracle-provided actual RWA issurance/redemption price.
-- Setting a user-defined tolerance level for price deviation.
+- Setting a user-defined tolerance level for premium.
 - Executing immediately when the price is within the tolerance range.
-- Creating a limit order at the maximum acceptable price when the current price exceeds the tolerance.
+- Creating a limit order at the maximum acceptable price when the current pool price exceeds the tolerance level.
+- Automate time-based investments via DCA functionality.

 ## Technical Implementation